Errahum/HeliosTuner/README.md

 ## Introduction

 This project guides you through the necessary steps to fine-tune a GPT model using the OpenAI API.
 Fine-tuning allows improving the model's performance on specific tasks by using additional training data.
+Compared with openai, you can use the history of a conversation and keep it.
+What's more, you can have an ongoing conversation.

 ## Prerequisites